david-romero/david-romero.github.io/_posts/2018-02-27-consul-vs-redis-lock.md

 I have created other simple spring boot web which it is able to listen from kafka topics too.

 In the first place, I researched about libraries that implemented locks mechanism in consul so that I only have to implement the lock strategy and I had not implement lock mechanism.
-I found [consul-rest-client](https://github.com/dcshock/consul-rest-client) a imple rest client for consul that has everything I need.
+I found [consul-rest-client](https://github.com/dcshock/consul-rest-client) a rest client for consul that has everything I need.

-As for redis, I have been working with [Redisson](https://github.com/redisson/redisson) with successful results so I choose this library.
+As for redis, I have been working with [Redisson](https://github.com/redisson/redisson) with successful results both in performance and usability so I choose this library.

 #### Config: